Does your dog try to break the record for fastest eater? Has he tried to empty his dish so fast he will actually choke?

 Create obstacles.
-If you don’t want to invest in dog food bowls that slow down eating, then you can replicate their formula yourself.
+If you don't want to invest in dog food bowls that slow down eating, then you can replicate their formula yourself.
 For example, if you have a dog feeding mat (or something similar), you can spread out food on it in different sections.
-This makes your dog having to move towards pieces, slowing him down.
+This makes your dog have to move towards pieces, slowing him down.

 Feed by hand.
 An even more inconvenient option for both you and your dog is to simply feed your pet by hand.
 You can slowly give him the amount that you think is safe.
 While this may work in the beginning, it gets tiresome after a few weeks.

 Use the environment.
 In the summertime (or whenever the weather is nice), you can go to your yard and spread his food on the grass.
 Letting your dog sniff out the food slows him down and provides a good amount of mental stimulation, which directly replicates what puzzle dog bowls do.

 See a behaviorist.
 Dog eating too fast is simply a behavior problem that can be fixed in most canines.
 If you're concerned, you can see an animal behaviorist who will work with your pooch on this.
 That said, it may be significantly cheaper to simply get a dog food bowl that slows down eating.